artoftheless/artoftheless.github.io/_posts/2017-08-18-avoid-multitasking-regain-your-focus.md

 - Learn to say no: stop burdening yourself with more than you can handle.
 And, don’t worry – if you do your job well and stick to your commitments, there is no reason for people to get upset with you when you say no.
 - If you find it hard to concentrate, use the Pomodoro Technique.
 By working in sprints of 20 mins, you will find it easier to concentrate on just one task without all the distractions and context switching.
 Slowly increase the time from 20 mins to 40 mins and then to 1 hr, and soon enough you will be a pro at doing one task without getting distracted.
 - Turn off all your email alerts, smart phone alerts, alarms, and work on your task with complete concentration.
 It could be for just 20 mins – but do it!
 - Give yourself a treat: if you like browsing a particular website, then plan and schedule some time for it.
 Say, work for 50 mins and relax for 10 mins?
-All work and no play makes Jack a dull boy 🙂
+All work and no play makes Jack a dull boy.
 - Be mindful and deliberate in everything you do.
 This will take you far when the need to concentrate and focus really comes.
 - And most importantly – calm down, take a deep breath, relax, take a stroll, smell the rain-soaked soil, and take in all the beauty around you!
 It’s alright – that email can wait three more minutes!
-It really can 🙂
+It really can.

 I am very curious about how multitasking has helped/affected your personal life and what you’ve done about it.
 So please let me know in the comments section.